8 Key Components of Cloud Migration: A Comprehensive Checklist

 6. Retaining (Hybrid Migration)

-Some organizations keep some essential applications on-premises for regulatory, security, or performance reasons while migrating others to the cloud.
-This hybrid approach allows businesses to benefit from the cloud while controlling specific on-premises systems.
+Some organizations adopt a hybrid strategy, retaining essential applications on-premises for regulatory, security, or performance reasons while migrating others to the cloud.
+This approach facilitates the process of moving data and workloads from a data center to a cloud environment while maintaining control over critical systems.

 8 Key Components of Cloud Migration Checklist